amillergis/buildwithreact/README.md

-minimal-starter-react
+buildwithreact
 ---

-Based on the tutorial at "andrewhfarmer.com/build-your-own-starter"
+Based on the tutorial at "http://buildwithreact.com/"

 This is an npm project.
 All dependencies can be installed using npm install.